OpenSourceEconomics/respy/doc/source/details.rst

 Output Files
 ------------

 Depending on the user's request, the **respy** package creates several output files.
+Note that there is a difference between the estimation parameters in the files below and the model specification.
+The difference is in the parameters for the covariance matrix.
+During the estimation we iterate on a flattened version of the upper-triangular Cholesky decomposition.
+This ensures that the requirements for a valid covariance matrix, e.g. positive semidefiniteness and strictly positive variances, are always met as the optimizer tests the whole real line.

 Simulation
 """"""""""